vfarcic/devops24/manuscript/04-helm.md

 This is just a silly demo.
 ```

 I was too lazy to write a proper description.
 You shouldn't be.
-As a rule of thumb, README.md should contain a description of the application, a list or pre-requisites and requirements, description of the options available through values.yaml, and anything else you might deem important.
+As a rule of thumb, README.md should contain a description of the application, a list of the pre-requisites and the requirements, a description of the options available through values.yaml, and anything else you might deem important.
 As the extension suggests, it should be written in Markdown format.

 Now we are getting to the important part.